Introduction to Statstical Theory of Fluid Turbulence: Introduction

 Many analytic calculations in fluid have been done using field-theoretic techniques.
 Even though these methods are plagued with some inconsistencies, many meaningful results have been obtained using them.
-Here we will discuss items 1-3 in greater detail.
+Here we will discuss items 1-3 in some detail.

 As mentioned above, pdf of velocity difference in fluid turbulence is still unsolved.
 We know from experiments and simulation that pdf is close to Gaussian for small $\delta u$, but is nongaussian for large $\delta u$.
 This phenomena is called intermittency.
 Note that various moments called Structure functions are connected to pdf.
 It can be shown that the structure functions are related to the {}``local energy cascade rate'' $\Pi(k)$.
-Some phenomenological models, notably by She and Leveque \cite{SheLeve} based on log-Poisson process, have been developed to compute $\Pi(k)$; these models quite successfully capture intermittency in both fluid and MHD turbulence.
+Some phenomenological models, notably by She and Leveque \cite{She:PRL1993} based on log-Poisson process, have been developed to compute $\Pi(k)$; these models quite successfully capture intermittency in both fluid and MHD turbulence.
 The predictions of these models are in good agreement with numerical results.
-There are interesting recent advances in intermittency in scalar turbulence \cite{Falk:RAMP}.
-However, here we do not discuss intermittency in great detail.

 Numerical simulations have provided many important data and clues for understanding the dynamics of turbulence.
 They have motivated new models, and have verified/rejected existing models.
 In that sense, they have become another type of experiment, hence commonly termed as numerical experiments.
-Modern computers have made reasonably high resolution simulations possible.
-The highest resolution simulation in fluid turbulence is on $4096^{3}$ grid (e.g., by Gotoh \cite{Goto:DNS}).
+Modern computers have made reasonably high resolution simulations possible \cite{Gotoh:CPC2002,Yeung:PNAS2015,Ishihara:PRF2016,Verma:FD2018}).
 Note that simulations are also used heavily for studying fluid flows around aircrafts and vehicles, in atmospheres, engineering devices like turbines etc.